 that each new frequency assignment above the defined coordination threshold level must be coordinated with frequencies already assigned in the same geographical area for use by the stations of neighbouring administration(s);

-that to ensure the service coverage in border areas, coordination or bilateral agreements are likely to be required, also to facilitate cross-border operations;
+that to ensure the service coverage in border areas, coordination or bilateral agreements / arrangements are likely to be required, also to facilitate cross-border operations;

 that ECC/DEC/(15)01 [2] provides the harmonised technical conditions for mobile/fixed communications networks (MFCN) in the band 694-790 MHz including a paired frequency arrangement (Frequency Division Duplex 2x30 MHz) and an optional unpaired frequency arrangement (Supplemental Downlink);

-that the amended ECC/REC/(15)01 [3] provides guidance to CEPT administrations on cross-border coordination for mobile / fixed communications networks (MFCN) in amongst others the frequency band 694-790 MHz;
+that the ECC/REC/(15)01 [3] provides guidance to CEPT administrations on cross-border coordination for mobile / fixed communications networks (MFCN) in, amongst others, the frequency band 694-791 MHz;

 that in some CEPT countries the frequency band 694-790 MHz may be used for terrestrial broadcasting services.
-The implementation of the 700 MHz frequency arrangement by national administrations will require coordination with any other administration whose broadcasting service and/or other primary terrestrial services are considered to be affected.
+The implementation of the 700 MHz frequency arrangement by administrations will require coordination with any other administration whose broadcasting service and/or other primary terrestrial services are considered to be affected.
 For coexistence with broadcasting, the coordination procedure will take into account the framework of the GE-06 agreement;

 that guidance on cross-border coordination for BB-PPDR systems in the 450-470 MHz frequency band is provided in Recommendation T/R 25-08 [4];

-that frequency planning of land mobile systems in border areas will be based on coordination between national administrations in cooperation with their operators;
+that frequency planning of land mobile systems in border areas will be based on coordination between administrations in cooperation with their operators;

 that different administrations may wish to adopt different approaches to cross-border coordination;